Slip and Fall Attorney Serving New JerseySchedule a Free Consultation

 If you slip and fall in a public place like a retail store, file a report with the manager or supervisor on duty.
 You should also request a copy of this report and keep it in your records.

 Common locations for slip and fall accidents generally include, but are not limited to:

 - Public Spaces

 - Escalators and Elevators

 Slip and fall accidents can also cause a wide range of possible injuries.
-Many injuries will require people to have to receive several weeks or months of medical attention, and continuing treatment could be required for more severe injuries.
+Many injuries require several weeks or months of medical attention.
+Severe injuries might necessitate ongoing treatment.

-There can also be cases in which the injuries a person sustains in a slip and fall accident will prove to be fatal.
-The death of a loved one in a slip and fall accident can be an incredibly jarring experience for a family, but family members often have the right to file wrongful death lawsuits in these cases.
+There can also be cases in which a person’s injuries in a slip-and-fall accident will prove to be fatal.
+The death of a loved one in a slip-and-fall accident can be an incredibly jarring experience for a family.
+However, they often have the right to file wrongful death lawsuits in these cases.

 Contact a Slip and Fall Attorney in New Jersey

-Did you sustain serious injuries, or was your loved one killed in a slip and fall accident in New Jersey?
-Our firm is committed to providing the highest quality legal representation to the members of our community, and we’ll be ready to stand up for you.
+Did you sustain serious injuries, or was your loved one killed in a slip-and-fall accident in New Jersey?
+Our firm provides the highest quality legal representation to the members of our community, and we’ll be ready to stand up for you.
 Call (973) 364-8300 or contact us online to take advantage of a free consultation with a knowledgeable New Jersey premises liability lawyer today.